BGNolan/PlotGenerationEngine/README.md

 ## Versioning

-We used github for all version control
+We used github for all version control.

 ## Authors